“Let Colour Speak”

 About our process

 Our collaboration involves alternately identifying a colour palette to which we each respond with our own swatch of “colour recipes”.
-These we use to create our painting response.
+We then use these to create our painting response.

 We have also co-created some paintings directly together, adding another level of collaboration through colour for this show.
 The image left shows us in process creating a painting that is part of the show.